-Dispute relating to anatocism and other current account or credit facility conditions
+Dispute relating to anatocism

 In 1999, the Italian Court of Cassation reversed its stance and found the quarterly capitalisation of interest payable on current accounts to be unlawful.
 Following this decision, a series of disputes emerged on the subject of the capitalisation of interest for contracts executed prior to that date, whereas the problem was partly resolved for contracts executed after the amendment of Article 120 of Legislative Decree No. 385 of 1 September 1993, as amended (the "Banking Act") introduced in the interim by Legislative Decree No. 342 of 1999, which made it legal to capitalise interest payable and receivable, provided that both occur with the same frequency.

-In many cases, lawsuits pertaining to anatocism also concern other current account or credit facility conditions, such as interest rates and overdraft charges (no longer applied).
+In many cases, lawsuits pertaining to anatocism also concern other current account conditions, such as interest rates and overdraft charges (no longer applied).
 The overall economic impact of lawsuits in this area remain at an insignificant level in absolute terms.
-The risks related to these disputes are covered by specific, adequate provisions to the allowances for risks and charges.
+The phenomenon is nonetheless the subject of constant monitoring.
+Management is of the view that the risks related to these disputes are covered by specific, adequate provisions to the allowances for risks and charges.